Walt Michaels: New York Jets head coach (1977–83)

-1977 & 1978 Seasons

 Michaels' first season saw the team win only three of 14 games, but over the next two years, the Jets managed to split their 16 contests in each year.
 The five-game improvement in 1978 was good enough to win Michaels the AFC Coach of the Year award.

-1979 Season

 The 1979 season was another 8–8 campaign that was marred by a quarterback controversy.
 Starter Richard Todd was demoted and new starter Matt Robinson was named for the season opener against the Cleveland Browns.
-But days before the game, Robinson injured his throwing-hand thumb during horseplay with Joe Klecko and tried to hide the injury, but was forced to reveal it the night before the game.
+But days before the game, Robinson injured his throwing-hand thumb during horseplay with Joe Klecko.
+Robinson tried to hide the injury, but was forced to reveal it the night before the game.
 The thumb was treated and the Jets took a 22–19 lead in the final quarter.
 Robinson had the tape on his injured thumb removed thinking the game was over, but Brian Sipe led a game-tying Browns drive, and in overtime Robinson, unable to grip the ball, threw a sloppy pass for Wesley Walker that was intercepted and turned into a Browns game-winning field goal.
-Michaels never used Robinson again even after Richard Todd got injured.
+Michaels never used Robinson again even after Todd got injured.

 Another incident during 1979 illustrated the fragile dynamic of Michaels' tenure with the Jets.
 On November 26 when the Jets were crushed 30–7 by the Seattle Seahawks in the Kingdome; one Seahawks score was set up as cornerback Cornell Webster blocked a Chuck Ramsey punt which followed a Jets turnover on a mishandled snap.
 Following the game Michaels called out Ramsey in front of teammates by snarling, "I can fart farther than you can kick!"